At an impressionable age in a hallway in the UCLA Department of Philosophy I saw a placard that read…

 “But,” the string theorists asked themselves, “how would the universe have to be structured for this to work?”
 After lots of noodling and experimentation one group of string theorists has come to the tentative conclusion that if strings are indeed what everything is composed of then there would have to be ten dimensions.
 Another group proposes eleven dimensions.
 And a third group proposes twenty-six.

-With all of the above in mind, it seems likely to me that somewhere, sometime, in some dimension or other, self-awareness experiences at least a little like ours have previously occurred and will occur again as the universe eternally munches on its own tail.
-Perhaps in one or more of those dimensions self-awareness can emerge without engineering, and during one or more swirls of universal renewal, those self-awarenesses tinkered in the dimensions of length, width and depth, and we are one of the temporary products of that tinkering.
+With all of the above in mind, it seems likely to me that somewhere, sometime, in some dimension or dimensions or other, self-awareness experiences have occurred and will occur again as the universe eternally munches on its own tail.
+Perhaps in one or more of those dimensions self-awareness can emerge without engineering, and during one or more swirls of universal renewal, those self-awarenesses tinkered in the dimensions of length, width and depth, and we are one of the transient products of that tinkering.